JetBrains/Qodana/topics/visualstudio.md

 # Visual Studio

-<link-summary>Using Visual Studio, you can run %product%, explore %product% reports and connect to Qodana Cloud. </link-summary>
+<link-summary>Using Visual Studio, you can explore %product% reports and connect to Qodana Cloud. </link-summary>

 <show-structure for="chapter" depth="3"/>